2012 Welsh local elections

-The 2012 Welsh local elections took place on 3 May 2012 to elect members of all twenty-two local authorities in Wales.
+Local elections in Wales were held on 3 May 2012 to elect members to twenty-one of the twenty-two local authorities, with the Isle of Anglesey having their election delayed to 2013.
 They were held alongside other local elections in the United Kingdom.
 The previous elections were held in 2008.

 The Labour Party made gains at the expense of the other three major parties and of independents.
 Labour won majority control of ten councils—up eight from the 2008 local elections—while two remained under the control of independents and nine councils had no overall control.

 The Welsh Government announced that elections for Anglesey council would be postponed to May 2013.